canjs/canjs/guides/getting-started-tutorial/components.md

 model is an abstraction of the view that exposes public properties and functions.
 Any property or function defined on the scope object is available from the can.Component's template as either a Stache data key, or a function.
-In our example above, we created the property "currentRestaurant", and then referenced it as a Stache data key in our template.
+In our example above, we created the property `currentRestaurant` and then referenced it as a Stache data key in our template.

 ![](../can/guides/images/2_first_component/ComponentScopeTemplateLink.png)